ASG Ribbon Logo Amyloidosis Patient Registry

 MISSION STATEMENT

-Amyloidosis Support Groups Inc., a 501 (c) 3 nonprofit corporation (will be referred to as the A.S.G. for this report) was formed for the primary purpose of starting and maintaining Amyloidosis Support Groups throughout the United States, dedicated to providing peer group support to patients, caregivers, families and friends of those touched by this life threatening disease.
+Amyloidosis Support Groups Inc., a 501 (c) 3 nonprofit corporation (will be referred to as the A.S.G. for this report) was formed for the primary purpose of educating amyloidosis patients and their loved ones.
+This is accomplished by inviting the Whos Who of amyloidosis physicians to present at our in-person meetings and webinars.
+Our Amyloidosis Support Group meetings and webinars provide peer group education and support to patients, caregivers, families, and friends of those touched by this life-threatening disease.

 GOALS AND OBJECTIVES

-• To form Amyloidosis Support Groups where needed and to have all Amyloidosis Support Groups be self-sustaining through donations (general, memorial, note cards and other awareness items)
+• To form Amyloidosis Support Groups where needed and to have all Amyloidosis Support Groups be self-sustaining through donations and grants.)

 • To fund and maintain libraries of educational materials for all support groups. see www.AmyloidAware.com